 The UK Vertical Guidelines set out a number factors that will be taken into account in assessing first, whether a vertical agreement falls within the chapter I prohibition and, second, whether an agreement satisfies the requirements for exemption under section 9.
-This latter question is determined by reference to the following factors: whether the agreement will lead to efficiencies; whether the benefits accruing as a result of the agreement accrue to consumers, rather than to the parties themselves; whether the restrictions being imposed are necessary to achieve the efficiency in question; and, finally, whether the restriction affords the parties the possibility of eliminating competition in respect of a substantial part of the products in question.
-14 To what extent does the agency consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
+This latter question is determined by reference to the following factors:

+- whether the agreement will lead to efficiencies; - whether the benefits accruing as a result of the agreement accrue to consumers, rather than to the parties themselves; - whether the restrictions being imposed are necessary to achieve the efficiency in question; and finally, - whether the restriction affords the parties the possibility of eliminating competition in respect of a substantial part of the products in question (ie, the same as article 101(3) TFEU (see EU chapter)). - To what extent does the authority consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
 Does it consider the market positions and conduct of other suppliers and buyers in its analysis?
+Does it analyse whether certain types of agreement or restriction are widely used in the market?

 Market shares will be relevant to the consideration of whether a restraint creates an appreciable restriction on competition and whether a restraint might fall within the safe harbours created by the De Minimis Notice or the Vertical Block Exemption.
-In addition, the UK Vertical Guidelines state that:

-Vertical agreements do not generally give rise to competition concerns unless one or more of the parties to the agreement possesses market power on the relevant market or the agreement forms part of a network of similar agreements.
+The UK Vertical Guidelines state that: 'vertical agreements do not generally give rise to competition concerns unless one or more of the parties to the agreement possesses market power on the relevant market or the agreement forms part of a network of similar agreements.'

-Since regard may be had to networks of similar agreements, the market shares of other suppliers and other buyers may also be relevant to the analysis of a given restraint.
+Since regard may be had to networks of similar agreements, the market shares of other suppliers and other buyers (and the overall market structure) may also be relevant to the analysis of a given restraint.

-In a 2008 paper, 'Stimulating or chilling competition', John Fingelton and Ali Nikpay, at the time respectively chief executive and senior director of policy at the OFT, noted a gradual shift towards increased economic analysis in vertical restraints cases: 'Over the last ten years, the European approach towards vertical agreements has fundamentally changed.
-Authorities have increasingly incorporated into their assessment of vertical agreements both the need to show market power and the fact that such agreements can generate significant pro-competitive efficiencies.'
+In a 2008 paper, 'Stimulating or chilling competition', John Fingelton and Ali Nikpay, at the time respectively chief executive and senior director of policy at the OFT, noted a gradual shift towards increased economic analysis in vertical restraints cases:

+Over the last ten years, the European approach towards vertical agreements has fundamentally changed.
+Authorities have increasingly incorporated into their assessment of vertical agreements both the need to show market power and the fact that such agreements can generate significant pro-competitive efficiencies.